 Rest is important to allow the injury time to heal.
 It may be difficult to rest the foot so use crutches if needed to take the weight off the injured leg.
 Apply cold therapy as soon as possible and every 2-3 hours for 15 minutes at a time.
 Later this can be reduced as the acute phase passes, which will be 48 hours or more depending on the severity of the injury.

 A sports injury professional can tape the arch of the foot to provide support.
 The simple plantar fascia taping technique significantly reduces the load on the fascia, aiding the healing process.
-They may also use electrotherapy such as ultrasound to reduce pain, swelling and inflammation.
+They may also use electrotherapy such as ultrasound to reduce pain, swelling, and inflammation.

 After the initial acute phase, sports massage may be beneficial in helping to restore the plantar fascia to its original condition and improving flexibility.
 If the fascia is allowed to tighten up then plantar fasciitis may come on as a possible secondary condition.

-A full foot and ankle stretching and strengthening program is advisable to restore strength in the plantar fascia.
+A full foot and ankle stretching and strengthening program are advisable to restore strength in the plantar fascia.
 Calf stretching exercises, as well as plantar fascia stretching, are important.
 If the fascia is very tight then wearing a plantar fasciitis night splint overnight can be useful.
 A plantar fascia strain injury usually heals well within two to three weeks.

-Treatment of abductor hallucis strains
+Treatment of abductor

 Rest is important.
 Continuing to train on an injured foot will only make the injury worse or delay the healing process.
-For a mild strain it may only need a few days rest or change of training activity for example substituting running for cycling or swimming until the pain has gone.
+For a mild strain, it may only need a few days rest or change of training activity, for example, substituting running for cycling or swimming until the pain has gone.